 For example, protocols like GMX have adopted advanced decentralized referral tracking systems, ensuring transparency, fraud prevention, and direct on-chain reward distribution.

-Farming governance tokens involves earning tokens that grant voting rights in a protocol.
+Farming governance tokens involve earning tokens that grant voting rights in a protocol.
 These tokens are often distributed as rewards for providing liquidity or staking assets.

 Unlike passive holding, this method actively contributes to protocol growth while building a stake in its decision-making process.